 Don’t Hesitate To Bargain For What You Love

 It will take you a while to know how to reduce the price properly.
 But it is definitely worth to try.
-Most of the Vietnamese merchants raise the price for international visitors.
-It’s a common thing in tourism, but the Vietnamese are very nice.
-So, if you politely ask for a reduction, the chances are that they will do it.
+Most of the merchants say higher prices to foreigners.
+It’s a common thing when you travel as tourist.
+But in Vietnam it is possible to bargain with sellers.
+Vietnamese are totally open for it.
 However, remember to bargain for the item you will 100% buy it only.
 No one wants to waste time dealing with the price, then get nothing in return.

 Never Drink The Tap Water

+Among dos and don’ts in Vietnam the most important thing is that you never drink the tap water.
 Unlike the U.S. and the European countries, the tap water in Vietnam is undrinkable.
-It is basically the water from rivers, running through several filters with chemicals.
+Because this water comes from rivers, running through several filters with chemicals.
 So, to drink it, you have to boil it first.
 Drinking tap water can lead to many diseases because micro bacteria are not eliminated.
 So be careful with your health.

 You Shouldn’t Give Money To The Beggars